-In recognition of the broad, diverse, and significant impacts of the COVID-19 pandemic, the following guidance will apply to the evaluation of teaching, scholarship, and service in cases when the COVID-19 pandemic occurs within the evaluation period (see, also, Appendix X).
-For the purposes of this handbook section, the beginning of the COVID-19 pandemic is set at March 1, 2020.
-The Faculty Academic Policy Committee will conduct a review of the situation each semester, and, for the purposes of this handbook section, determine when the impacts due to the pandemic have ended.
+The COVID Public Health Emergency (PHE), which, for the purposes of this handbook section, covers the period from the Spring 2020 semester through the Spring 2023 semester2, imposed broad, diverse, and significant impacts on teaching, scholarship, and service.
+In recognition of the COVID-19 PHE, the following guidance will apply to the evaluation of teaching, scholarship, and service in cases when the COVID-19 PHE occurred within the evaluation period (see, also, Appendix X).
 [Added 20-19, Board, Feb.
-26, 2021]
+26, 2021; Rev. 23-24, Board, May 20, 2024]

-The extraordinary demands produced by the COVID-19 pandemic have substantially increased the effort required to deliver courses.
-Because every faculty member's teaching has been fundamentally affected by the transition to a remote learning environment, assessments of teaching will explicitly consider that it has been necessary for faculty members to quickly adopt new pedagogical approaches under constrained circumstances.
+The extraordinary demands produced by the COVID-19 PHE have substantially increased the effort required to deliver courses.
+Because every faculty member's teaching was fundamentally affected by the transition to a remote learning environment, assessments of teaching will explicitly consider that it was necessary for faculty members to quickly adopt new pedagogical approaches under constrained circumstances.
 Faculty members' reflective responses to these challenges necessarily involved experimentation and are not expected to uniformly successful.
 [Added 20-19, Board, Feb.
-26, 2021]
+26, 2021; Rev. 23-24, Board, May 20, 2024]

-A faculty member's additional teaching effort necessarily reduces available time and resources to devote to scholarship and service.
-Although scholarship is an essential part of the faculty experience, normative expectations for scholarly productivity must be recalibrated to account for increased teaching workloads as well as the pandemic's heterogeneous and disparate impacts, which may further delay, disrupt, or halt scholarship activities.
+A faculty member's additional teaching effort necessarily reduced available time and resources to devote to scholarship and service.
+Although scholarship is an essential part of the faculty experience, normative expectations for scholarly productivity occurring during the COVID-19 PHE must be recalibrated to account for increased teaching workloads as well as the PHE's heterogeneous and disparate impacts, which may have delayed, disrupted, or halted scholarship activities.
 [Added 20-19, Board, Feb.
-26, 2021]
+26, 2021; Rev. 23-24, Board, May 20, 2024]

-The COVID-19 pandemic's impacts on service will be varied.
-The College should take efforts to minimize non-essential committee work.
-Committee chairs are encouraged to defer work where possible and be mindful of pre-tenure time commitments.
-It is understood that faculty members will have less time to spend on traditional service to a department/program, the College, or profession, as compared to the usual expectations for tenure and promotion, and expectations for service contributions will be recalibrated during the COVID-19 pandemic.
-At the same time, the impact of increased service responsibilities for some committees and some activities linked to the College's response to the pandemic can further reduce time spent on scholarship.
-Such circumstances will be considered in a faculty member's evaluation.
-[Added 20-19, Board, Feb.
-26, 2021]
+The COVID-19 PHE's impacts on service were varied.
+It is understood that faculty members were restricted from in-person meetings and travel for a period of time and most had less time to spend on traditional service to a department/program, the College, or profession, as compared to the usual expectations for tenure and promotion.
+Expectations for service contributions will be recalibrated for the period during the COVID-19 PHE.
+At the same time, the impact of increased service responsibilities for some committees and some activities linked to the College's response to the PHE further reduced time spent on scholarship.
+Such circumstances will be considered in a faculty member's evaluation, IAdded 20-19, Board, Feb.
+26, 2021; Rev. 23-24, Board, May 20, 2024]